-This consensus focuses on summarizing the standardized diagnosis and treatment guidelines for rectal cancer in primary medical,aiming to provide scientific and standardized guidance for primary medical service institutions.
-The content covers the epidemiological characteristics,early screening,clinical manifestations,diagnostic criteria,and evaluation methods of rectal cancer.
-It also elaborates on treatment approaches,including surgery,radiotherapy,chemotherapy,and targeted therapy.
-The consensus highlights the critical role of primary medical workers in rectal cancer prevention and treatment,proposing diagnostic pathways and follow-up management recommendations.
-The goal is to improve the early diagnosis rate and treatment outcomes of rectal cancer at the primary medical service institutions,reduce patient mortality,and enhance patients' quality of life.
+This consensus focuses on summarizing the standardized diagnosis and treatment guidelines for colon cancer in primary medical, aiming to provide scientific and standardized guidance for primary medical service institutions.
+The content covers the background of consensus development, early screening, clinical manifestations, diagnostic criteria, and evaluation methods of colon cancer.
+It also elaborates on treatment approaches, including surgery, radiotherapy, chemotherapy, targeted therapy, and immunotherapy.
+The consensus highlights the critical role of primary medical workers in colon cancer prevention and treatment, proposing diagnostic pathways and follow-up management recommendations.
+The goal is to improve the early diagnosis rate and treatment outcomes of colon cancer at the primary medical service institutions, reduce patient mortality, and enhance patients’ quality of life.

 Methods